Skip to Content

 1. Passenger Volume:

-• The system recorded 1.66 billion total passengers in 2023, with the Blue Line having the highest ridership due to its airport and city center connections.
+• Total system passenger volume in 2023 was 166 million, with the Blue Line having the highest ridership due to its connection to the airport and city center.

-• Data sources: National Statistics Institute of Portugal (INE) and Lisbon Metro annual reports.
+• Data sources: Portuguese National Statistics Institute (INE) and Lisbon Metro annual reports.

 Additional Notes: